cuba-platform/frontend/packages/jmix-front-generator/src/generators/react-native/app/template/README.md

-# React Native Front-end Client for CUBA Platform
+# React Native Front-end Client for Jmix

 This project was generated with [@haulmont/jmix-front-generator](https://github.com/cuba-platform/frontend).